jamiewannenburg/upmarks/README.md

 If you are like me you can't relax until you know all our marks.
 The fact that Click-Up logs you out every ten minutes is very annoying in this regard.
 So this program automates the process and notifies you when something changes.

-To download the latest version go to the folder "binaries/windows" and download the latest .zip file by clicking view raw.
-Or clicking https://raw.github.com/jamiewannenburg/upmarks/master/binaries/windows/UPMarks_v0-004.zip .
+To download the latest version go to http://www.jamiewannenburg.com/binaries and look for the latest version called `UPMarks_[version].zip`.
 Extract to a folder of your choice.
 Then run "get_marks.exe".
 An e-mail wil be sent to your student number gmail address.
 And notepad wil open; displaying your marks.

 You can automate the process.
 First run the program "get_marks", so that the program can get your credentials.